u-webdev/face-detector/README.md

-# Face Finder
+# Face Detector

-Welcome to the Face Finder repository!
+Welcome to the Face Detector repository!
 This project is a face recognition application built using React for the frontend and Node.js for the backend.
 The application integrates with the Clarifai API to detect faces in images.

 ## Features